 A female attorney said she would not take my case but could speak with me briefly on the phone.

 I told her that someone had warned me that the State of Oklahoma was

 Later, I received in the mail an automated printout from the State Of Oklahoma (OESC) stating my unemployment insurance had been cut off.
 I immediately went online and filed an appeal.
-They set a date for a hearing, and included a stack of official documents explaining the process that went to the then-current appeal phase.
+They set a date for a hearing.

 I began preparatory research, including contacting friends and fellow professionals.
 Carefully following the state government's procedures seemed to be the best path.
-I submitted the names of the financial services company managers (Derrick Shaw and Terry Ollar) who had closest contact with my work, including the man who ran the training sessions (Charles Zweifel).
+I submitted the names of the Capital One managers (Derrick Shaw and Terry Ollar) who had closest contact with my work, including the man who ran the training sessions (Charles Zweifel).
 Obviously, I was making a painstaking effort to respond to the OESC's published description of their appeals procedure.

 I had no way of knowing that AppleOne and TALX were making arrangements inside the State of Oklahoma (OESC).

 Aug.
 15, 2016 I dialed into a hearing-by-telephone with the State of Oklahoma.
 I had been told just prior that AppleOne/TALX would not attend, which was a positive indicator.
 Research indicated that employers often don't show up when they realize a hearing will probably go against them.

 State of Oklahoma hearing officer Stephanie D. Jackson immediately issued two declarations: 1) She would not discuss the documentation I submitted, and would rely exclusively on several documents she herself was admitting as evidence, and 2) She denied my right to call witnesses, claiming that the two managers who oversaw my work were not "relevant," nor was the man who attempted to train me.

 The claimant has the burden to provide reasons for quitting and can testify present evidence concerning the circumstances leading to the separation.